 I asked you the first day we met if you believe in such a thing as soulmates.
-If you would have asked for my opinion then, I would have said no.
+If you had asked for my opinion, I would have said no.

 Soulmate sounds exaggerated, but the right person does exist for everyone.
 We chose who is suitable for us and the rest comes naturally.
 Since you're blinded by the sense of being constantly high and having butterflies in your stomach, the one you like appears to be ideal in your eyes.

 I want you to find your special someone just like I found mine.
 Everything might be temporary and one-sided, but it’s worth it.